nikhil-pivotal/performance/docs/practicalperformance/portfolioreturn.md

 ### Unit Price (Unitized) Method

 Is a variant of the Time Weighted return and calculated using a Unit Price or a NAV value of the portfolio.
-The Net Asset Value (NAV) or Unit Price is calculated immediately before each external cash flow by dividing the market value by the number of units previously allocated.
+`The Net Asset Value (NAV) or Unit Price is calculated immediately before each external cash flow by dividing the market value by the number of units previously allocated`.
 The Cash flow is accounted for by then adding or subtracting (depending on the direction of the cash flow) a proportional number of units corresponding to the time of the cash flow.
 The starting unit price value of the portfolio is usually assigned a notional value of `1` or `100`.